anandu06dev/ng4StarterKit/README.md

 **» Keep the state in sync**<br/>

 Angular's change detection provides notification of any changes to state values by `getter` accessor methods, if the values are bound in the template.
 This way, we keep the state in sync.
-Observables, Subjects or BehaviourSubjects can help to simplify asynchronous data-handling.
+Observables, Subjects or BehaviorSubjects can help to simplify asynchronous data-handling.
 When sharing data that should always be in sync, reactive extensions are good solutions to this situation.

 ## Notification Service

 One downside of sharing and binding state through services is that they are coupled to the view.
 Delayed changes to the state must be handled by asynchronous binding techniques to **keep the shared state in sync**.
-However, with EventEmitters, Subjects or BehaviourSubjects we share data through notifications.
+However, with EventEmitters, Subjects or BehaviorSubjects we share data through notifications.
 We subscribe and react to changes using notification services.
 Those notifications are more than just changes to bound values.

 Let's have a look at an example of how to build a notification service based on a Subject: